smallDazza/T2A1-A/README.md

     Next is the Notion PostgreSQL databases with its high performance abilities to store and manage millions of users data in the forms of blocks, files, pages and spaces efficiently.
 Again Notion have chosen these types of databases for their scalability aspects and from one of there tech bloggs have demonstrated their database sharding strategy.
 Because their block data in Postgres was doubling every 6-12 months they started horizontally sharding each Postgres physical instance.
 In 2023 they increased their physical instances to 96 with 5 logical shards per instance, thus the Notion data lake comprised of 480 logical shards.

-### Note for Answers 4,5,6 & 7 = Notions application has many different use cases for multiple different individuals or business environments.
+### Note For Research on Answers 4,5,6 & 7 = Notions application has many different use cases for multiple different individuals or business environments.
 For these answers I have only specificly researched the use case of a individual user accessing one workspace environment to create their own pages and content.
 Example:

 ![Notions use case = Darrens Page](./images/Notion%20use%20case%20=%20Darrens%20Page.png)